abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 #### Module Tables

-Every module uses its own databases tables.
+Every module uses its **own databases tables**.
 For example, the [Identity Module](Modules/Identity.md) has some tables to manage the users and roles in the system.

 ##### Table Prefixes

-Since it is allowed to share a single database by all modules (it is the default configuration), a module typically uses a prefix to group its own tables.
+Since it is allowed to share a single database by all modules (it is the default configuration), a module typically uses a **table name prefix** to group its own tables.

 The fundamental modules, like [Identity](Modules/Identity.md), [Tenant Management](Modules/Tenant-Management.md) and [Audit Logs](Modules/Audit-Logging.md), use the `Abp` prefix, while some other modules use their own prefixes.
 [Identity Server](Modules/IdentityServer.md) module uses the `IdentityServer` prefix for example.

-If you want, you can change the database table name prefix for a module for your application.
+If you want, you can **change the database table name prefix** for a module for your application.
 Example:

 ````csharp
 Volo.Abp.IdentityServer.AbpIdentityServerDbProperties.DbTablePrefix = "Ids";
 ````

 This code changes the prefix of the [Identity Server](Modules/IdentityServer.md) module.
-Write this code at the very beginning in your application.
+Write this code **at the very beginning** in your application.

 > Every module also defines `DbSchema` property (near to `DbTablePrefix`), so you can set it for the databases support the schema usage.